 If you’ve never been pregnant before, I’ve got something to tell you–there’s a whole bunch of stuff that doctors, tv, and movies have NOT prepared you for!

-Sure, morning sickness is a real thing, and kicks to the ribs will occur, but side effects like these are just the tip of the gestational iceberg.
-From hemorrhoids to hot flashes, growing a child comes with a wide range of weird pregnancy symptoms you’ve probably never heard of.
+Sure, morning sickness is real, and baby kicks to the ribs will occur, but side effects like these are just the tip of the gestational iceberg.
+From hemorrhoids to hot flashes, growing a child has many strange pregnancy side effects you’ve probably never heard of.

-Luckily for you; however, our community is pulling back the curtain and giving you a glimpse into what you should “actually” expect when you’re expecting!
+Luckily for you, we’re here to help pull back the curtain and give you a glimpse into what you should “actually” expect when you’re expecting!

 How Soon Can You Tell You’re Pregnant?